ehmicky/autoserver/docs/validation.md

 # Readonly attributes

+Readonly attributes can only be modified when the model is created.
-Attributes can be marked as readonly, e.g. trying to modify them will not do anything (but won't report any error), using `attribute.readonly`, e.g.:
+Trying to modify them will not do anything, but won't report any error.
+They can be specified using `attribute.readonly`, e.g.:

 ```yml
 weight: